Los Angeles Pregnancy Discrimination Lawyers

-- Medical Discrimination: If you are pregnant or plan to be pregnant, it is illegal for your employer to refuse to allow you to take leaves for medical appointments or if you need ongoing leave for health reasons.
+- Failure to Accommodate Disability or Baby-Bonding Leave: If you are pregnant or recently had a child, it is illegal for your employer to refuse to allow you to take leaves for medical appointments, for a pregnancy-related disability, or for bonding after your child’s birth.

 - Pay Discrimination: It is illegal for your employer to pay you less because you recently had a child, because you are pregnant, or because you plan to become pregnant.

 If you experienced discrimination due to your pregnancy, or another type of employment law violation, contact us.

 While pregnancy discrimination can take many forms, common instances of discrimination we help clients seek justice for include:

 - An employer fires a pregnant woman for “performance issues” shortly before her maternity leave so they can hire a full-time, permanent replacement.

 - An employer claims that a pregnant employee’s performance, “focus,” or “dedication” has slipped since they had a child or became pregnant and denies them promotions or bonuses.

 - An employer “eliminates” a pregnant employee’s position while they are on leave and hires a new employee for a similar role who isn’t pregnant.

 - An employer demotes a pregnant worker so she will no longer be covered by the employer’s health plan during her maternity leave.

 - An employer fires a pregnant worker so it does not have to pay for her child’s premiums on the employer’s health plan.